Prediction with Unpredictable Feature Evolution: Experiments

-We use a real dataset named as ``RFID'' collected by ourselves, which contains 450 instances from the previous and current feature space respectively.
+``RFID'' contains $450$ instances from the previous and current feature space respectively.
+The previous feature space has $78$ features while in the current feature space, there are $72$ features.
 RFID technique is widely used to do moving goods detection~\cite{DBLP:conf/infocom/WangX0XL16}.
 This dataset uses the RFID technique to gather the location's coordinate of the moving goods attached by RFID tags.
-Concretely, several RFID aerials are arranged around the indoor area.
-In each round, each RFID aerial received the tag signals, then the goods with tag moved, at the same time, the goods' coordinate is recorded.
-Before the aerials expired, new aerials are arranged beside the old ones to avoid the situation without aerials.
+Concretely, several RFID aerials are arranged in the indoor area.
+In each round, RFID aerials received the tag signals.
+Then the goods with tag moved, at the same time, the goods' coordinate is recorded.
+Before the aerials expire, new aerials are arranged beside the old ones to avoid the situation where no aerials exist.
 So in this overlapping period, data are from both the previous and current feature spaces.
 After the old aerials expired, the new ones continue to receive signals.
 Then data only from the current feature space remain.
 The overlapping period in this dataset is complete, so we simulate unpredictable feature evolution like we did on the synthetic data.
-Therefore the modified RFID data satisfy our assumptions.
+Therefore, the modified RFID data satisfy our assumptions.
+This dataset can be found in http://www.lamda.nju.edu.cn/data\_RFID.ashx.